mothership-one/gitlab-runner-cf/README.md

-# Docker GitLab Runner optimized for Cloud Foundry
+# GitLab Runner Docker Image optimized for Cloud Foundry

 A Dockerized **GitLab Runner** that automatically registers with the GitLab CI Server.
 Built and tested with **SAP Cloud Foundry**.